Anirudh-rao/The-Rust-Project/1.HelloWorld/Readme.md

 4. `eprint!`: same as print! but the text is printed to the standard erro(io::stderr).
 5. `eprintln!`: same as eprint! but a newline is appended.

+## Debug

+All type which want to use `std::fmt` formatting `traits` require an implemntation to be printable.
+Automatic implemntatios are only provided for types such as in the std libaray.
+All other must be manually implmented somehow.

+The `fmt::Debug` trait makes this very straightforward.
+All type can `derive` the `fmt::Debug` implemntation.
+This is not true for `fmt::Display` which must be manually implmented.